boospy/ZSH-und-BASH-Configs/README.md

 [GIT Projekt Powerlevel10k](https://github.com/romkatv/powerlevel10k) and the font from here: [GIT Projekt Nerd-Fonts](https://github.com/ryanoasis/nerd-fonts) For V2, things like powerlevel10k were omitted for much lightwight.
 You have the possibility to install Nano and ZSHconfigs with the automatic installer.
 For this simply use the [InstallerV1](https://git.osit.cc/public-projects/zsh-und-bash-configs/blob/master/zsh-easyinstaller.sh) or use another version [InstallerV2](https://git.osit.cc/public-projects/zsh-und-bash-configs/blob/master/zsh-easyinstallerV2.sh) download, make executable and run.

+V3 is an implementation "back to the root's" with the grml project and wildcardfix (my favorite)

 INSTALLATION
 ------------